 Character Sheets, Handouts, and Folders

 Most TTRPGs involve characters and character sheets.
-In the above tutorial, Carlos walks through the different ways to set up character sheets in Roll20.
-He also demonstrates how to create and share handouts with your players and how to create and organize folders to make your prep work easy.
+In the above tutorial, Carlos explains the different ways to set up character sheets in Roll20.
+He also demonstrates how to create and share handouts with your players and how to create and organize folders to make your preparation work easy.

-Once your players join the game (see Gather Your Party below), you will likely want them to create characters the first time you meet.
+Once your players join the game, you will likely want them to create characters the first time you meet.
+Learn more about this in the Gather Your Party section below.
 If you are playing Dungeons & Dragons 5e, Call of Cthulhu, Pathfinder 1e, or Burn Bryte, the Roll20 Charactermancer can save you a ton of time!

 - How to Set Up a Character Sheet